-Les Paulverizer was a custom-switching device
+Les Paulverizer was a custom-switching device.

-The original device was called the “LesPaulverizer,” and it was named after the fictional instrument that multiplied the sound of Les Paul’s wife’s voice.
+The original device was called the “LesPaulverizer,” it was named after the fictional instrument that multiplied the sound of Les Paul’s wife’s voice.
 Les Paul conceived the concept of remote controls for offstage equipment, and he used a black box to trigger pre-recorded tracks during live performances.
 The device has become one of the most popular guitar effects today.

-It was able to control tape machines during live performances
+It was able to control tape machines during live performances.

-It was a multitrack recording technique
+It was a multitrack recording technique.

-In 1957, RCA engineers had begun testing the multitrack recorder, and soon afterward, the Beach Boys and Brian Wilson had a three-track studio set up.
+In 1957, RCA engineers began testing the multitrack recorder, and soon afterward, the Beach Boys and Brian Wilson had a three-track studio set up.
 This setup allowed the lead vocal to be recorded separately from the backing tracks.
 It also allowed the backing singer to overdub if necessary.
 In 1957, the Ampex company sold this machine to Atlantic Records at Tom Dowd’s insistence, making it the first major record label to use this technique.

-It was a guitar
+It was a guitar.

-The first recordings made with the Les Paulverizer were recorded in parallel with the instruments.
+The first recordings with the Les Paulverizer were recorded in parallel with the instruments.
 The original recordings sounded like tape overdubbing.
-The two songwriters, Howard Sanner and Ross Snyder claimed to have been inspired by the Brush Soundmirror tape, a post-war consumer-level tape recorder.
+The two songwriters, Howard Sanner and Ross Snyder, claimed to have been inspired by the Brush Soundmirror tape, a post-war consumer-level tape recorder.
 As a result, Les Paul’s music sounds like a tape.
 Eventually, this technique was applied to recording live songs.

-It was a capstone project
+It was a capstone project.

 In building the Les Paulverizer, students examined how the original instrument was used and how it could be adapted to modern times.
-The students investigated the device’s adaptability to other operating systems, its user integration, and novel operations.
+The students investigated the device’s adaptability to other operating systems, user integration, and novel operations.
 The students also developed a Bluetooth device that can control the playback of audio files in any DAW.
-Ultimately, the students successfully completed their capstone project.
+Ultimately, the students completed their capstone project.
 It was a rewarding and empowering experience.

 During the course, students learned about the life of Les Paul and how he innovated in the field of music technology.
 The students worked together to create a prototype of the Les Paulverizer.
 The Les Paulverizer was made with unconventional materials to enhance the musical experience.
-The team repurposed vinyl records for the rail, and then attached a microphone underneath the guitar string.
+The team repurposed vinyl records for the rail and then attached a microphone underneath the guitar string.
 Ultimately, the project was a capstone project, and they received funding from the Les Paul Foundation.

 It was a fake

 The first real Paulverizer was a myth.
 A fictional device that Paul created, the Paulverizer, was an impossibility for real life.
 Paul’s attempts to hide his shortcomings and to explain his technological advancements were hampered by the problems of tape overdubbing.
 Each layer degraded sound quality.
 Fortunately, there was a cure.
-Today, Les Paulverizers is still used as props for music videos and other commercial endeavors.
+Today, Les Paulverizers are still used as props for music videos and other commercial endeavors.

 Another way to tell if a guitar is fake is to look for its pots.
 Genuine Gibson Les Paul guitars have round splines.
 But fake Les Pauls often have hex nuts or oversized poker chips.
 You can also look for aftermarket additions.
-A guitar that is missing one of these features is almost certainly a fake.
-So how do you know if it’s a fake?
+A guitar missing one of these features is almost certainly a fake.
+So, how do you know if it’s a fake?
 Here are a few signs.